Lobbying on ICT & Cybersecurity - Ottawa (March 2026 edition)

 Once a month, we partner up with LobbyIQ to update our readers on recent movements in the federal lobbying landscape in Ottawa.
 We provide separate coverage for each channel, defined by the most relevant industries, organizations, institutions, and subject matters.

-Section A: Lobbying Activity by Industry
+Section B: Lobbying Activity by Industry

 This section compares, by NAICS industry, the lobbying activity in Ottawa last month to its historical average.